Dozens of men are found guilty in mass rape case of French woman drugged by her husband

 The five-judge panel first ruled that the ex-husband of Gisèle Pelicot was guilty of aggravated rapes and all other charges against him.

 "You are therefore declared guilty of aggravated rape on the person of Mme.
-Gisèle Pelicot," said Roger Arata the lead judge in the court, addressing Dominique Pelicot and the first group of men found guilty, reported the Associated Press.
+Gisèle Pelicot," said Roger Arata, the lead judge in the court, addressing Dominique Pelicot and the first group of men found guilty, The Associated Press reported.
 A total of 51 men, including Dominique Pelicot, stood trial.

 At age 72, Dominique Pelicot could spend the rest of his life in prison.